 And Percy has spent most of his life preparing for a career within the ranks of the Ministry.
 He’s never considered anything else.

-It would probably be obvious what message he would be sending to Voldemort’s supporters, too — assuming that the DEs give a damn about a blood-traitor’s kid like Percy Weasley.
+Although he probably even considered the matter, it would probably be obvious what message he would be sending to Voldemort’s supporters, too — assuming that the DEs give a damn about a blood-traitor’s kid like Percy Weasley.
 And there is nothing whatsoever to indicate that they do.
 I think we may be able to safely dismiss any consideration regarding the DEs from Percy’s motivations.
 I also rather suspect that we can probably dismiss any considerations regarding Percy Weasley from the DEs motivations, too.
 Yes, he made himself useful to their master, once.
 So what?
-I think that small fry like Percy Weasley were off the Dark Lord’s radar (Post-DHs it is clear that the DEs couldn’t have cared less)
+I think that small fry like Percy Weasley were completely off the Dark Lord’s radar (Post-DHs it is clear that the DEs couldn’t have cared less)

 And, inside the Ministry, it is a bit too late for anonymity, he has already shown up on everybody’s radar.
 Everybody knows that, properly handled, he can make himself useful.
 To break with Dumbledore’s supporters and side with the Ministry will be tantamount to volunteering for exploitation.
 (To support the Ministry, however, is a long way from supporting Voldemort.
 A distinction which appears to have escaped many younger readers.)